k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b><a href="#cassandrataskspecdatacenter">datacenter</a></b></td>
         <td>object</td>
         <td>
-          Which datacenter this task is targetting.
+          Which datacenter this task is targeting.
 Note, this must be a datacenter which the current cass-operator can access<br/>
         </td>
         <td>false</td>